Alison Goldfrapp: Career

 Supernature, Goldfrapp's third album, was released in 2005.
 The album comprises pop and electronic dance music prominently featured on Black Cherry, but focuses more on subtle hooks instead of the large choruses that made up its predecessor.
 It has sold one million copies worldwide and earned the duo two nominations at the 2007 Grammy Awards for Best Electronic/Dance Album and Best Dance Recording for the song "Ooh La La".

 Seventh Tree, Goldfrapp's fourth album, was released in 2008 and debuted at number two on the UK Albums Chart.
 The album is a departure from the pop and electronic dance music featured on Supernature, featuring ambient and downtempo music.
 The band were inspired by an acoustic radio session they had performed, which led the duo to incorporate acoustic guitars into their music to create "warm" and "delicate" sounds.

 In 2009, she was awarded an Honorary Doctor of Music degree by the University of Portsmouth.

 Goldfrapp have released seven albums, most recently Silver Eye in 2017.
 Hits include "Strict Machine", "Ooh La La", "Lovely Head" and "A&E".
-The multi-platinum selling band have been nominated for the Mercury Prize, multiple Grammy Awards and won an Ivor Novello for "Strict Machine".
+The multi-platinum selling band have been nominated for the Mercury Prize, multiple Brit and Grammy Awards and won an Ivor Novello for "Strict Machine".

 Goldfrapp scored the films My Summer of Love and Nowhere Boy.

 In recent years, Goldfrapp has dedicated more time to her role as a photographer and director.
 She created and photographed the album artwork for Silver Eye and directed videos for singles "Systemagic", "Everything Is Never Enough" and "Ocean".

 In September 2021, Goldfrapp were awarded the Ivor Novello 'Inspiration Award' which celebrates "peer recognition for the excellence of the Goldfrapp songwriting catalogue and in particular how it has inspired the creative talent of other creators".